-Section 5, the core of the paper, explains the informativity of FUBV as follows: Natural language quantification, which includes conditional clauses and generic (to be specific, characterizing) clauses, comes with a presupposition that the restrictor of the quantifier is non-empty.
-In the case at hand, this presupposition states that there are persons that are not authorized to access the region in front of which the sign is placed.
-As with many presuppositions, this presupposition can be accommodated by the reader.
-In a next step, a competent reader will self-ascribe the property of not being authorized in case there was no previous instance of an authorization.
-This requires a reasoning step familiar from autoepistemic logic, also known as the "closed world assumption": If there would have been an act of authorization, the authorized person would, ceteris paribus, know about it; hence the competent reader that cannot remember that she was authorized can conclude that she indeed isn't.
-The article highlights the fact that it is not the at-issue content of the FUBV expression that creates this information, but rather its non-at-issue content, its presupposition.
+This requires a reasoning step familiar from autoepistemic logic, also known as the "closed world assumption": If there would have been an act of authorization, the authorized person would, ceteris paribus, know about it; hence the competent reader that was not authorized can conclude that she indeed is not authorized to access The article higlights the fact that it is not the at-issue content of the FUBV expression that creates this information, but rather its non-at-issue content, its presupposition.
 This could be expressed by Es gibt Unbefugte, 'there are non-authorized persons.'
-But interestingly, this clause, which explicitly states the presupposed information, is not attested at all in the corpora, and would, according to introspective evidence, not lead to the same behavioral patterns as the FUBV expression.
+But interestingly, this explicit clause is not attested in the corpora, and would, according to introspective evidence, not lead to the same behavioral patterns as the FUBV expression.

-Section 6 addresses another aspect of natural-language quantification: Quantifiers with explicit domain restriction implicate that their predication does not hold for the domain of discourse in general.
-For FUBV, this conversational implicature amounts to 'there are persons that are authorized to enter the region in front of which the sign is placed', and 'for persons that are authorized to enter the region in front of which the sign is placed it does NOT hold that they are not authorized to enter the region in front of which the sign is placed', i.e. that they are authorized.
+Section (6) addresses another aspect of natural-language quantification: Quantifiers with explicit domain restriction scalarly implicate that their predication does not hold for the domain of discourse in general.
+For FUBV, this conversational implicature amounts to 'there are persons that are authorized to enter the region in front of which the sign is placed, and 'for persons that are authorized to enter the region in front of which the sign is placed it does NOT hold that they are not authorized to enter the region in front of which the sign is placed', i.e. they are authorized.
 It is shown that this implicated proposition is a tautology as well, and that its informativity resides in the non-empty domain assumption.